PAnanasik/Steam-Auth-NextJS-App-Router/README.md

     $ npm start

 ## Improvements To Make
-This is only one example of authenticating a user with their Steam account via NextJS.
+This is only one example of authenticating a user with their Steam account via Next.
 There are some fixes that can be added to better development and cleanliness without making significant changes.
 For example, you can add code for https only cookies.